Ensuring 'justice' to Kashmiris will open new channels of communication between India, Pak: Imran

 Citing the examples of Prophet Muhammad, Nelson Mandela, and Sufi saints, Khan said a true leader always brings people together.
 "I am always so happy to see the Sikh community who have come here.
 God lives in the hearts of all of us.
 All the messengers who have come and gone only ever brought two messages, that of peace and justice," he said.

 Earlier, Khan visited different units of Gurdwara Darbar Sahib.
-Prime Minister Khan welcomed the first batch of the Indian Sikh pilgrims who entered Pakistan through the corridor which links Gurdwara Darbar Sahib in Pakistan, the final resting place of Guru Nanak Dev, to Dera Baba Nanak shrine in Punjab's Gurdaspur.
+He welcomed the first batch of the Indian Sikh pilgrims who entered Pakistan through the corridor which links Gurdwara Darbar Sahib in Pakistan, the final resting place of Guru Nanak Dev, to Dera Baba Nanak shrine in Punjab's Gurdaspur.

 Khan shook hands with former Indian prime minister Manmohan Singh and exchanged pleasantries.
 Speaking on the occasion, Sidhu told Khan, "You have won hearts."